LearningKijo/SecurityResearcher-Note/Day2-APT29-Part4-Midnight-Blizzard-MDE-EvaluationLab.md

-# Day 2 - APT29, NOBELIUM, MDE Evaluation Lab WIP
+# Day 2 - APT29, Midnight Blizzard (NOBELIUM), Evaluation Lab
 In Microsoft Defender for Endpoint's [Evaluation Lab(MDE)](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/evaluation-lab?view=o365-worldwid), Solorigate attack simulation(NOBELIUM) is covered.
 During this time, I will mainly focus on demonstrating MDE detection capabilities and how MDE captures the attack as EDR, XDR.
 Additionally, the available response capabilities of the product will be presented.